 The second line, Metromover, is a 4.5-mile elevated rail line that circles downtown and connects with Metrorail at the Government Center stop.
 Whether or not you like public transportation, the two lines at least provide an interesting view because the train glides on a suspended rail above the streets of the city, allowing you to see angles of Miami that cannot be seen from ground level.

-In addition to rail service, Miami has numerous bus routes, and plenty of bus stops to accommodate travellers.
+In addition to rail service, Miami has numerous bus routes, and plenty of bus stops to accommodate travelers.
 However, with daily rain showers or the sun’s rays pouring down, waiting at a Miami bus stop is no fun.
 If you’re still interested, you can request a route map be sent to you through the mail by contacting the Greater Miami Convention and Visitor’s Bureau or by shooting an email to Miami-Dade Transit.
-Or Download and store on your phone from here
+Or Download and store it on your phone from here

 In South Beach, there is a more reliable bus route from South Pointe to Collins Park, at 21st and Park Avenue, with buses running every 10-20 minutes from Monday-Saturday, from 8:40 a.m. to 12:30 a.m., and on Sundays from 11 a.m. to 12.30 a.m.
 But really Most places in South Beach are close enough you can just walk.
 Or get a Taxi / Uber if you are dressed up for the evening.

 From the airport, there is only one downtown bus per hour, and we found connections to be unreliable.
 It took 90 minutes to get from the airport to South Beach.
-I don’t mind these trips because I truly am happy to people watch, but everyone else who was travelling from the airport at the same time as us was frustrated and confused.
+I don’t mind these trips because I truly am happy to people watch, but everyone else who was traveling from the airport at the same time as us was frustrated and confused.
 The price is right, though.
 It cost us $2.25 to get to downtown Miami from the airport and an additional 50 cents to transfer to get to our final destination.
-There is also the Airport-Beach Flyer, which takes travellers on a 30-minute, direct route from the airport to South Beach for $2.35.
+There is also the Airport-Beach Flyer, which takes travelers on a 30-minute, direct route from the airport to South Beach for $2.35.
 Pretty good!
 We, unfortunately, found this out on our way out of Miami.

 Hop On Hop Off Bus

-Another Option for getting around is the Tourist and Sightseeing Buses.
+Another option for getting around is the Tourist and Sightseeing Buses.
 These are not particularly fantastic Travel options.
 However, they are pretty fun in themselves so If you see the Journey as the destination then they are pretty good.
 The Big Bus services quite a few of the main tourist attractions in the City and the Elevated view you get from the top deck is especially attractive in Miami as a lot of the roads and bridges have high concrete barriers so the view from ground level could be better.
 From the top deck, you get the full aspect of the city and it’s quite incredible!

 As we said they are not the best if strict deadlines and timescales have to be met.
 Queues at the stops can be large and it’s possible you will have to wait for the next bus at very busy periods.
 But use them to get to one or two attractions as part of a fun day sightseeing and they are pretty fantastic!

-As a bonus, they are normally included on the different Attractions Passes available for the Miami.
+As a bonus, they are normally included on the different Attractions Passes available for Miami.
 A full day Big Bus Sightseeing is included on the Go Miami Card and the Miami Sightseeing Pass.
 These include Both Beach and City Loops.

 The Final Word on Transportation in Miami